 Fees for non-sovereign transactions cannot be less than the sovereign fee, except for permitted exceptions, and when "political risk only" cover is provided (these cases are priced at the level of Better than Sovereign or "BTS" level, which is 10% lower than the sovereign rate).

-The CC-score for long-term transactions are determined through EXIM's credit risk analysis.
+The CC-score for medium- and long-term transactions are determined through EXIM's credit risk analysis.

 For the higher risk OECD Country Categories (5, 6 and 7) the number of non-sovereign buyer risk categories is reduced due to compression of private buyer risk in those markets (i.e. less credit worthy borrowers in those markets).
 Transactions in these country categories may require additional structuring.